 Although it can be distressing for both babies and parents when reflux occurs, it is a common condition which can typically be resolved by making slight alterations to your baby’s feeding routines and positions.

 Want to read more on reflux and ways you can cope with it?
-Check out our blog post our six tips on how to cope with baby reflux.
+Check out our blog post on our six tips on how to cope with baby reflux.